Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the mtreportfixup() function where a malicious HID device can trigger a slab out-of-bounds access by providing a report descriptor smaller than 607 bytes.
-The function attempts to patch byte offset 607 of the descriptor with 0x25 by checking if byte offset 607 is 0x15, but lacks proper bounds checks to verify if the descriptor is large enough before conducting this check (NVD).
+A malicious HID device can trigger a slab out-of-bounds during mtreportfixup() by passing in report descriptor smaller than 607 bytes. mtreportfixup() attempts to patch byte offset 607 of the descriptor with 0x25 by first checking if byte offset 607 is 0x15 however it lacks bounds checks to verify if the descriptor is big enough before conducting this check.
+Fix this bug by ensuring the descriptor size is at least 608 bytes before accessing it.

 Free Vulnerability Assessment